phidatahq/phidata/cookbook/llms/ollama/tools/README.md

 ```

 - Open [localhost:8501](http://localhost:8501) to view your local RAG app.
+- Select your model.
 - Ask questions like:
   - Whats NVDA stock price?
   - What are analysts saying about TSLA?
   - Summarize fundamentals for TSLA?

 ### 5. Message on [discord](https://discord.gg/4MtYHHrgA8) if you have any questions